ax-llm/ax/src/docs/src/content/docs/guides/functions-2.md

 };
 ```

-The function parameters must be defined in json schema for the AI to read and understand.
+The function parameters must be defined in JSON schema for the AI to read and understand.

 ```typescript
 // List of functions available to the AI